customink/svg-loader/README.md

 # svg loader for webpack

 This loader is a combination of the [file-loader](https://github.com/webpack/file-loader) and the [raw-loader](https://github.com/webpack/raw-loader).
-This loader allows you to utilize an SVG file in an embedded or inline manor.
+This loader allows you to utilize an SVG file in an embedded or inline manner.

 ## Usage